zsofiasomlai/pbx-group-security/content/challenges/_text/_how_to_submit.md

 **Don't wait until you have all answers to contact us!**

 Part of the excercise is to see how you evolve and work collaboratively (in this case with us).
-The ideal candidate will be making regular updates, asking focused questions and helping to make the challenges better.
+The ideal candidate will be making regular updates, asking focused questions and help to make the challenges better.